faperezg/Vagrant/README.md

 # Vagrant-Test

-This is a vagrant file, which provisions a private box (it is just a debian 7 box I created for training myself).
+This is a vagrant file, which provisions a private box (it is just a debian 7 box I created for learning purposes).

 The provisioning is done using puppet-apply.